aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 ![](/images/kfh-review.png)

 After a few minutes you will see a Firehose Delivery Stream called `beam-workshop-s3` created on the Kinesis Dashboard.
-You are now ready to move onto to start using this infrastructure to replay data into these streams.

 Click on the stream name to see more details and use this page to monitor activity in the later stages.

 ![](/images/kfh-check.png)

 ![](/images/kfh-check2.png)

+You are now ready to move to the next stage where replay data into these infrastructure components.